FreskyZ/fine/docs/ipv6.md

-and now you learned this and ipv6 network still not work? it seems that furthur configuration on the machine is needed if your cloud server provider support assigning an ipv6 prefix to a network interface in network settings but not support assigning static addresses based on that, namely
+and now you learned this and ipv6 network still not work? it seems that furthur configuration on the machine is needed if your cloud server provider support assigning an ipv6 prefix to a network interface in network settings but not support assigning static addresses based on that, run

 ```sh
 ip -6 addr add xxxx::1/64 dev eth0